proquickly/py_template/README.md

 create an ssh key locally and then add  it to the online service.
 I use and recommend gitab.com.
 I am a M$-free zone.
 1. Install docker.
-1. Download pycharm from jetbrains.com (this setup is only tested on pycharm).
+1. Download pycharm from jetbrains.com (this setup is only tested on pycharm professional).
 1. Note that if you have a .edu email address jetbrains will give you a free license to all their commercial products, renewable annually.
 If no edu, then download the community version.
-It's still really great.
+It's still really great, but it uses a different setup (yet to be documented below).
-1. Install pycharm.
+1. Install pycharm professional.

 That's it.
 Nothing else needed, not even python (because everything not mentioned above will run in a container).